Gingivectomy: Elimination of gingival enlargement

 In cases of gingival enlargement induced by drugs, surgical treatment through a gingivectomy proved to be effective with most patients showing no clinical sign of recurrence after one year.
 Even though it is the most frequent method of treatment, it is only indicated when overgrowth is severe.

 Another cause of gingival enlargement would be a hereditary condition known as gingival fibromatosis.
 The extensive overgrowth of gingival tissue is usually treated with a gingivectomy, as it produces good aesthetic results.
 However, recurrence in these cases are unpredictable.
 This means that those affected face the possibility of undergoing repeated procedures.

-Increase clinical crown height
+Increase in clinical crown height

 Sub-gingival margins

 A gingivectomy can also be done to increase the clinical crown height of teeth.
 This is suitable in treatment planning for teeth with inadequate tissue for retention of prosthetic restorations as a result of subgingival carious lesions or coronal fractures.
 Surgical treatment resets the margin while maintaining the biological width and clinical attachment.